CyanthOx™ (Sea Buckthorn Proanthocyanidin Extract)

 1

-Drapeau 2019 — Acute Stem Cell Crossover (PMID 30787601, NCT03388073)
+Acute Stem Cell Crossover

 Randomized double-blind placebo-controlled crossover trial in 12 healthy subjects (mean age 49.3 years, 8 female/4 male).
 Single 500 mg dose of sea buckthorn proanthocyanidin extract vs placebo.
 Blood draws at baseline, 1 hour, and 2 hours post-dose.
 Significant increase in CD45dim CD34+ CD309- progenitor stem cells at 2 hours vs baseline (p<0.007).
-Comparison to placebo did NOT reach statistical significance (p<0.17).
+Comparison to placebo did not reach statistical significance (p<0.17).
 Industry-funded (Biomx Stemceuticals).
 Hypothesis-generating; needs replication.

 2